google/opencasebook/trademarks.md

 ##### Discussion {#discussion}

-1. What harm could come to the authors or maintainers of an open source project if a court found that they abandoned their trademarks due to evidence of naked licensing?
-Would the benefits of attempting to freely license all trademarks to the open source community at large outweigh the individual loss of enforcement rights?
+1. What would be the possible detriments to an open source project or community if a court found that the project's trademarks had been abandoned due to evidence of naked licensing?
+Would the benefits of attempting to freely license all trademarks to the open source community at large outweigh the project's loss of enforcement rights?

 1.  _Freecycle_ found that the absence of an agreement with provisions "restricting or monitoring the quality of goods or services produced under a trademark supports a finding of naked licensing"[^15] and cited _Stanfield
     v.
 Osborne Indus., Inc._, 52 F.3d 867, 871 (10th Cir.
-1995), which granted
+1995).
+In _Stanfield_, the court granted
     summary judgment where a license agreement lacked the right to inspect or supervise a licensee's operations and gave the licensee sole discretion to design the trademark.
 What would a right to inspect or supervise quality look like in the context of software?
 Can a boilerplate provision be enough to resolve trademark enforcement concerns?
 Do any of the most popular open source licenses specifically protect the licensor's right to enforce trademark rights against downstream users?
+What role could a project maintainer's discretion play when it comes to accepting pull requests?

 1. Absent any express contractual right to inspect or supervise the quality of the goods or services associated with a trademark, what would "actual